 SUNY Fredonia hosts mathematics camp for middle schoolers

 The camp, which runs Aug.
-19-22, offers a variety of daily projects and laboratory sessions that simulate “real-world” situations to encourage imaginative thinking and problem solving.
+19 through 22, offers a variety of daily projects and laboratory sessions that simulate “real-world” situations to encourage imaginative thinking and problem solving.

-The camp is designed for talented middle school students who maintained an 85 percent or better grade in either mathematics or science classes in the previous academic year and will enter grade 6, 7 or 8 this fall.
+The camp is designed for talented middle school students who maintained a grade of 85 percent or better in either mathematics or science classes in the previous academic year and will enter grade six, seven or eight this fall.
 Camp sessions are held from 8 a.m. to noon.
 Students are to bring their own snack for the mid-morning break.

 There are a limited number of scholarships available to families who exhibit financial need.
 Contact Dr. Jamar Pickreign, 673-4660, for more information and criteria.